ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 ### COS supports the following attributes to specify conditions for assigning fine-grained access on COS resources:
 {: #fgac-attributes-supported}

+#### Prefix and Delimiter
+{: #fgac-attributes-prefix-delimeter}

-**Prefix and Delimiter** are used together to scope all listing permissions for specific objects.
+Prefix and Delimeter are used together to scope all listing permissions for specific objects.

 If you want to provide listing access to all objects in the bucket, then do not use a Prefix and Delimiter condition.
 {: tip}